 Closely related to the spot rate is the forward rate, which is the interest rate for a certain term that begins in the future and ends later.
 So if a business wanted to borrow money 1 year from now for a term of 2 years at a known interest rate today, then a bank can guarantee that rate through the use a forward rate contract using the forward rate as interest on the loan.
-Forward rate contracts, which are a common type of derivative, are based on forward rates.
+Forward rate contracts, a common type of derivative, are based on forward rates.
 Forward rates are also necessary for evaluating bonds with embedded options.
 But since forward rates are future spot prices for interest rates, which is unknowable, how are forward rates determined?

 |+ ... +||Cn|

 A coupon bond can be considered as a group of zero-coupon bonds with a zero corresponding to each coupon payment and to the final principal repayment.
-In this way, each cash flow should be discounted at the interest rate that is appropriate for the period in which the cash flow will be received.
+In this way, each cash flow should be discounted at the interest rate appropriate for the period in which the cash flow will be received.
 The value of the zero-coupon bonds must equal the coupon bond; otherwise, an arbitrageur could strip the bond and sell the zeros for a profit, as they sometimes do.

 Because Treasury notes and bonds are generally issued as coupon bonds, their prices cannot simply be used to construct the spot rate curve or to calculate forward rates.
-Instead, a theoretical spot rate curve and implied forward rates are constructed through the process of bootstrapping which calculates the forward rates by considering the value of the zero coupon bonds that are equivalent to the Treasury bond.
+Instead, a theoretical spot rate curve and implied forward rates are constructed through the process of bootstrapping which calculates the forward rates by considering the value of the zero coupon bonds equivalent to the Treasury bonds.
 The calculated forward rates can then construct the spot-rate curve by adding the yields for each term to the desired maturity.